vdesdoigts/toylovers.com/_interviews/late-toy-show.md

 ## Who is your favorite toy photographer at the moment, or the one who inspires you the most?

 There are so many like [tyo_nugroh0](https://www.instagram.com/tyo_nugroh0/), [akirajo9](https://www.instagram.com/akirajo9/), [figuremaniashow](https://www.instagram.com/figuremaniashow/) (Harold Ruiz), [inspiredbyandre](https://www.instagram.com/tyo_nugroh0/), etc. Maybe for now, it would be [loose.joints](loose.joints) (Thomas Villacorta).
 All of them are on Instagram.

+## Finally, If you had to keep only one toy, which one would you choose?

+Tough one.
+Probably Mafex Homecoming Spidey, and Mafex Tactical Suit Batman would be a close second.